 What days do you teach?

-Throughout the school term the studio is open Monday to Friday (with spots available during the day and after school), and all day Saturday.
+Throughout the school term the studio is open Monday to Friday (with spots available during the day and after school), as well as all day Saturday and Sunday.

 How long are lessons?